 Best Organized Day Trips

-- Grand Golden Circle Day Trip from Reykjavik · 390 reviews
+- Golden Circle Day Trip with Kerid Volcanic Crater from Reykjavik · 410 reviews

 Less than an hour east of Reykjavik is Kerid Crater.
 This volcanic crater is filled with a bold, bright blue water, and it looks truly out of this world.
 You can walk around the entire rim of the crater in under 20 minutes, making this is a quick but unforgettable stop.
 If you’re feeling adventurous, you can also walk down from the rim right into the crater and get up to the edge of the lake.
 In the winter, you may spot locals walking on the frozen waters of the crater lake, but this is not recommended.